 Only You’s Jane Hollinger loves watching drama, especially television period drama.
 She loves them so much that she has a huge DVD collection to help her escape from the routine of every day life.
-She has almost every period drama the BBC has ever produced and is also a huge Johnny Depp fan!
+She has almost every period drama the BBC has ever produced!

 Despite all the period dramas, Jane certainly isn’t a prude.
 She first notices actor, Robert Armstrong, in The Lady of the Woods – a sexy modern remake of Lady Chatterley’s Lover.
 It doesn’t hold back on sex or nudity and, according to her sister Mags, Jane practically wears out her DVD by going through most of the series frame by frame!